-Play-biting & Mouthiness

-Mouthiness or biting is not

-unusual during play.
-The key

-is teaching your foster

-animals to do so in a manner

-that will not inflict harm on a

-person or other animal.
-Playbiting may be the result of
+Mouthiness, or play-biting, is not unusual during play.
+The key is teaching your foster animal to do so in a manner that will not inflict harm on a person or other animal.
+Play-biting may be the result of over-stimulation or the animal's innate predatory drive.

-over- stimulation or the

-animal's innate predatory

-drive.

 If your foster begins to bite during play, have a toy handy and direct the animal's mouth toward it.
-When they engage with the toy tell them "yes" to mark the behavior.
+When they engage with the toy tell them, "yes" to mark the behavior.
 With consistency and practice the cat or dog will learn to look for toys instead of hands.
+A loud

-A loud "Ouch" will frequently work too.
+"Ouch" will frequently work too.
 If you yell "ouch", immediately stop handling or holding the animal.
 If the animal continues to bite, a 5 minute "time out" in a quiet room (bathrooms are good) can also be effective or you can walk away, thereby taking away their reward (which in this case is you!)